Supporting career development

 EXPLORE is a longitudinal, immersive experience that begins during Phase 1 and continues throughout medical school.
 It connects students to physician role models and mentors, creates opportunity for scholarship in key academic pathways, and provides core training in the respective career pathway.

 Students choose from four academic pathways, with flexibility to change pathways after the EXPLORE Immersion as desired.
-Learn more about each pathway using the buttons on the left.

-The Three Phases of Gateway & the Explore Program
+Gateway phases & the EXPLORE Program

-In Phase 3, all students will have the opportunity to take up to 16 weeks to work on their own project.
-Students will also have the opportunity to further their knowledge and skills within the respective Pathways by choosing from various electives.
+In Phase 3, all students have the opportunity to dedicate significant time to work on their individual project.
+Students also have the opportunity to further their knowledge and skills within the respective Pathways by choosing from various electives.

-Critical Phase 1 Dates
+Critical Phase 1 dates

 September: EXPLORE Introduction